swisspost/gateleen/gateleen-hook/README_hook.md

 ##### ReducedPropagationQueueingStrategy
-The _ReducedPropagationQueueingStrategy_ is used to reduce the amount of hooked resource changes by only propagating 1 resource change over a configurable amount of time (_interval_).
+The _ReducedPropagationQueueingStrategy_ is used to reduce the amount of hooked resource changes by only propagating 1 resource change over a configurable amount of time (_intervalMs_).
 Typically this strategy is used to not overwhelm a client with thousands of hooked resource changes.
 As in the _DiscardPayloadQueueingStrategy_, the payload will be removed before enqueueing.

 To activate this strategy, the following configuration has to be added when adding a listener: